amanda kenney, msw, lcsw

 Pronouns: she/her

-I am also an Evergreen Certified Clinical Trauma Professional, trained to support clients through the impact of trauma using an integrative and evidence-based approach.
-I am regularly adding to my knowledge and skill set through various training and educational opportunities.
-I have been in practice since 2019, with nearly six years of experience providing individual mental health therapy in outpatient settings.
-Over the years, I’ve worked with a wide range of populations, including children, teens, young adults/college students, and adults.
+She is also an Evergreen Certified Clinical Trauma Professional, trained to support clients through the impact of trauma using an integrative and evidence-based approach.
+She is regularly adding to her knowledge and skill set through various training and educational opportunities.
+She has been in practice since 2019, with nearly six years of experience providing individual mental health therapy in outpatient settings.
+Over the years, she has worked with a wide range of populations, including children, teens, young adults/college students, and adults.

 To learn more about Amanda’s therapy modalities, education, and experience, please see below.